QuantEcon/lecture-source-jl/rst_files/getting_started.rst

   * If you are asked during the installation process whether you'd like to make Anaconda your default Python installation, say yes --- you can always remove it later
   * Otherwise you can accept all of the defaults
   * Note that the packages in Anaconda update regularly --- you can keep up to date by typing ``conda update anaconda`` in a terminal
+  * Make sure you follow the instructions for using the ``conda`` command in your path.

 #.
 Download and install Julia, from `download page <http://julialang.org/downloads/>`_ , accepting all default options.